-Smoking/Tobacco/E-Cigarettes
+Vaping/Smoking/Tobacco/E-Cigarettes

-Students may not smoke, possess, or use tobacco or any "look-alike" tobacco substance in any form anywhere on school property.
+Students may not vape, smoke, possess, or use tobacco or nicotine or any "look-alike" tobacco substance in any form anywhere on school property.
 This policy applies to all tobacco derivatives and Electronic Cigarettes.
 For the purpose of this policy, the term Electronic Cigarettes is defined as the following:

 "Electronic cigarette" refers to any oral device that provides a vapor of liquid nicotine, and/or other substance, and the use or inhalation of which simulates smoking.
 The term shall include any such devices, whether they are manufactured, distributed, marketed or sold as e-cigarettes, e-cigars, e-pipes, or under any other product name or descriptor.
-Vaping and the use of similar products is detrimental to the health and well-being of adolescents.
+Many Vape and E-cigarette products contain THC.
+THC is the primary psychoactive component found in cannabis.
+The use and possession of such products in school are a violation of school code and state law.
+E-cigarettes and Vaping and the use of similar products is detrimental to the health and well-being of adolescents.
 All interventions and responses to students using or in possession of these products are intended to change behavior, improve student health and decision-making, and keep the school environment safe.